igar1991/FDP-mobile/README.md

 # FDP Mobile

-- FDP Mobile - mobile client iOS and Android device that allows me to manage your personal storage files, so that you can access your personal data securely on the go.
+- FDP Mobile - mobile client for iOS and Android devices that allows to manage personal storage files, so that you can access your personal data securely on the go.
 - FDP Mobile use  https://github.com/fairDataSociety/fdp-storage
-- FDP Mobile was created on https://docs.expo.dev/
+- FDP Mobile was created with https://docs.expo.dev/
-- Expo is a framework for rapidly changing native React applications.

 - Build for Android: https://expo.dev/artifacts/eas/s8rrL4MGUmWhYYCjtDAG36.aab
 - Video demo: https://youtu.be/vl7UkoUlWxw